CristianAbrante/shortest-path-in-cpp/README.md

 ## `Problem-file` configuration
 The configuration of this file is as it follows:
 * number for heuristic to use: [0 - 3]
-* number of columns and rows of the problem:
+* number of columns and rows of the problem.
-* position of the car:
+* position of the car.
-* end position:
+* end position.
-* number of obstacles:
+* number of obstacles.
-*
+* Position of obstacles